Theoretical Foundations of Conformal Prediction: Beyond miscoverage: conformal risk control

 a property we refer to as \emph{risk control}.

 As hinted above, we can extend the split conformal prediction algorithm in this more general setting.
 The algorithm is as follows.
-Consider a plug-in estimator of the expected loss at each value of the tuning parameter $\lambda$, given by
+Consider a plug-in estimator of the expected loss at each value of the tuning parameter $\lambda\in\Lambda$, given by

 Intuitively, we would expect that we can then choose a value of $\lambda$ satisfying $\hat{R}(\lambda)\leq\alpha$ to achieve the desired bound on expected loss, but this does not lead to risk control due to finite-sample fluctuations in $\hat{R}(\lambda)$.
-To adjust for this and obtain the guarantee in~\eqref{eq:e_risk_control}, our procedure needs to be slightly more conservative---we select $\lambda$ to be the value where the plug-in estimate of risk is no larger than $\alpha - (1-\alpha) / n$:
+To adjust for this and obtain the guarantee in~\eqref{eq:e_risk_control}, our procedure needs to be slightly more conservative.
+For a loss $L$ that takes values in $[0,1]$, we select a value of $\lambda$ where the plug-in estimate of risk is slightly smaller than $\alpha$: See Figure~\ref{fig:risk-control} for a visualization of this parameter selection, and how it relates to conformal prediction: it is exactly equivalent to the selection of the conformal quantile in the case of the miscoverage loss.

-See Figure~\ref{fig:risk-control} for a visualization of this parameter selection, and how it relates to conformal prediction.
-(To ensure that this set is nonempty, we will assume that $L(y,\cC_{\lambda_{\max}}(x))=0$ for all $(x,y)$---that is, we must always have $\hat{R}(\lambda_{\max})=0$.
-For instance, for split conformal prediction, this corresponds to returning a prediction set $\cC(x) = \cY$, which is guaranteed to have coverage.)